Jackthebighead/ASHRAE-Energy-Usage-Analysis-Prediction/README.md

     - Run all predictions file to perform predictions.lol
     - Run`submittor.ipynb`
   - Model_comparison contains several methods apart from spark.mllib.
 They can be run locally.
+  - Systemization: Flask based dashboard (you can design your own if you like

 ### Future Work

 - Systemerization
-  - A Flask based web dashboard is developing
   - Deployment through Azure App Service

 ### Liscense